 '''

 2. Requirements Traceability

+\langle t, r \rangle

 Requirement ID

 >Description

 Test Cases

 Covered

 Passed (TL MIL)

 Passed (SIL)

 REQ_SC_1_1

 We ramp down the ultrasound sensor signal value.

 1

 Covered

 100%

 100%

 REQ_SC_2_1

 IStart with a zero input signal for usSensorFront.
 Drive revers by setting

+→remoteCtrlCmd.

 1

 Covered

+0%

+0%

 '''

 - In the Requirements Traceability table, there are distinct columns indicating the status of requirements passed for different measurements.
-The status is represented as 0% if it failed, 100% if it passed, and n.a. if it is not covered.
-MQC generates these measures for each measurement based on the results of requirements: - Number of 100% Passed requirements as Requirement\Result.Passed - Number of 0% Failed requirements as Requirement\Result.Failed - Number of n.a. requirements as Requirement\Testcase Coverage.Covered - Number of requirements as Requirement\Result.Total
+The status is represented as 0% if it failed and 100% if it passed.
+MQC generates these measures for each measurement based on the results and coverage of the requirements: - Number of 100% requirements as Requirement\Result.Passed - Number of 0% requirements as Requirement\Result.Failed - Number of 100% or 0% requirements as Requirement\Result.Total - Number of requirements marked as Covered in the Covered column as Requirement\Testcase Coverage.Covered - Number of requirements marked as Not covered in the Covered column as Requirement\Testcase Coverage.Uncovered - Number of requirements as Requirement\Testcase Coverage.Total